How To Connect Mouse To Pc

 Connecting a mouse to your PC might seem like a simple task, but the technology behind it and the variety of connection types have evolved significantly over the years.
 From wired connections to wireless technologies, each method has its own advantages and specific steps.
 Understanding these different approaches will allow you to choose the best option for your needs and ensure a seamless setup.

 In the early days of personal computing, mice connected via serial ports, requiring specific drivers and often causing compatibility issues.
 Today, the most common connection types are USB and Bluetooth.
-USB offers a reliable, plug-and-play experience, while Bluetooth provides the convenience of a wireless connection, reducing clutter and increasing mobility.
+So uSB offers a reliable, plug-and-play experience, while Bluetooth provides the convenience of a wireless connection, reducing clutter and increasing mobility.
 Knowing the basics of each can save you time and frustration when setting up your mouse.

 Comprehensive Overview